 Asset Class Estimated Useful Life

-Buildings 10-100 years
+Buildings 50 years

-Machinery and Equipment 2-35 years
+Machinery and Equipment 5-30 years

-General Infrastructure 10-75 years
+General Infrastructure 25-50 years

-Right-to-use leased assets are recorded at the present value of payments expected to be made during the lease or subscription term, plus any upfront payments and ancillary charges paid to place the underlying right-to-use asset into service.
-Lease liabilities are capitalized as a right-to-use asset when the underlying leased asset has a cost of \$20,000 or greater and an estimated useful life of more than one year.
+Right-to-use leased assets are recorded at the present value of payments expected to be made during the lease term, plus any upfront payments and ancillary charges paid to place the underlying right-to-use asset into service.
+Lease liabilities are capitalized as a right-to-use asset when the underlying leased asset has a cost of \$5,000 or greater and an estimated useful life of more than one year.

 Amortization for right-to-use leased assets is computed using the straight-line method over the shorter of the lease term or the underlying asset's estimated useful life.
-If a lease agreement contains a purchase option the College is reasonably certain will be exercised, the right-to-use lease asset is amortized over the asset's estimated useful life.
+If a lease agreement contains a purchase option the College is reasonably certain will be exercised, the right-to-use leased asset is amortized over the asset's estimated useful life.

 - H. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources whose use is limited by external parties or statute. - I. Accounting and Reporting of Fiduciary Activities Pursuant to the provisions of GASB Statement No. 84, Fiduciary Activities, custodial funds that are normally expected to be received and disbursed within a 3-month period or otherwise do not meet the fiduciary activity criteria defined by GASB Statement No. 84 continue to be reported in the Statement of Net Position as funds held for others and as operating activities in the Statement of Cash Flows.
+Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, resources whose use is limited by external parties or statute, and other restricted investments. - I. Accounting and Reporting of Fiduciary Activities Pursuant to the provisions of GASB Statement No. 84, Fiduciary Activities, custodial funds that are normally expected to be received and disbursed within a 3-month period or otherwise do not meet the fiduciary activity criteria defined by GASB Statement No. 84 continue to be reported in the Statement of Net Position as funds held for others and as operating activities in the Statement of Cash Flows